NuGet/NuGetDocs/NuGet.Docs/Release-Notes/NuGet-3.4.2.md

 These issues will be fixed early next week before we hit RTM.

 *  Running nuget restore on a solution will fail if the solution file is placed in a lower folder hierarchy than the project files.
-*  nuget delete command on a package using the V2 feed will fail.
+*  Running nuget delete command on a package using the V2 feed will fail.
 Use V3 feed instead.

 For the complete list of fixes and improvements in this release, check out the list of issues [here](https://github.com/NuGet/Home/issues?utf8=%E2%9C%93&q=is%3Aissue+milestone%3A3.4.2++is%3Aclosed+).